 menu_artists_perception.jpg (32741 bytes) back to homepage.gif (3260 bytes)

+In the past years, my work has been inspired by - my travels to the Far East.
+Fascinating & unique creative processes have taken a new dimension.
 My stay in Singapore not only brought me close to the rhythm of sea waves, but taught me to be `better than the best'.
 Japan showed me that true beauty lay in Nature alone.
-Their closeness to nature was evident in creations of bonsai, miniature paintings and gardens, where the smallest space could contain a suggestion of so much and yet be so aesthetic.
 My creativity was further enriched by the study of rural life in India.
+My art is simple and needs no explanation and has a technical brilliance and serene environs.
+It brings warmth and cheer to its viewers.

 Amidst such serenity lay calm and solace.
 My creativity took a turn to portraying realistic art forms which speak for themselves.
 Vivacious rural folks in colorful attire.
 Folks that are contented and relaxed despite adversities and blissfully ignorant of the urban tensions.
 Through folk expressions I convey my emotions and love for life and embark on a sentimental journey --far from the maddening hustle bustle of urban life.